mendix/charts/README.md

     }

 ### Data options (pie chart)
 On the pie chart, the data options control the appearance of the pie circle beyond the general layout options.
-Options include hole, name, marker etc
+Options include hole, name, marker e.t.c

     {
         "name": "May Pie',